skavngr/rapidscan/README.md

 ## Requirements
 - Python 2.7
 - Kali OS (_**Preferred**, as it is shipped with almost all the tools_)
-<br>For other OS flavours, working on a docker support.
-Hang on.
-- It is now tested with parrot os and ubuntu os

-## Usage
+- Tested with Parrot & Ubuntu Operating Systems.

+## Usage (One Liner to Initiate the Scan - For Non-Forkers & Non-Cloners)
-**Download the script and give executable permissions**
+**Download the script, allow executable permissions & start the scan immediately**
-- `wget -O rapidscan.py https://raw.githubusercontent.com/skavngr/rapidscan/master/rapidscan.py && chmod +x rapidscan.py`
+- `wget -O rapidscan.py https://raw.githubusercontent.com/skavngr/rapidscan/master/rapidscan.py && chmod +x rapidscan.py && ./rapidscan.py example.com`

 ### With docker
 To run a scan for `example.com` the command below has to be run.
 After completion reports can be found in the current path under `reports`.
 ```
 docker run -t --rm -v $(pwd)/reports:/reports kanolato/rapidscan example.com
 ```
-> It is also possible to see rapidscan options running: docker run -t --rm kanolato/rapidscan

 ## Help
 ![rapidscan help](https://github.com/skavngr/rapidscan/blob/master/splashscreen_rapidscan_help.PNG)